-Mitochondria need the right nutrient to work, and since mitochondria contribute a lot to mental and brain function, if they are not functioning well that can lead to mental disorders.
+Mitochondria need the right nutrients to work, and since mitochondria contribute a lot to mental and brain function if they are not functioning well that can lead to mental disorders.

 Certain foods are pro-inflammatory.
 And the role of inflammation and mental health problems like depression.

 Pro-inflammatory foods include processed foods that are for the most part high in simple sugars and saturated fats.
 Not good for the brain.

 When the inflammation is turned on and never turned off it leads to cell damage causing many health problems such as cardiac disease, Alzheimer’s, cancer, and even, yes, depression.